-10.1.4 Test centres
+1.4 Test centres

-Test procedures must be conducted by accredited and RA approved test centres.
+Test procedures must be conducted by accredited and RA approved test centres (list here).
 Each test is contracted by Service-ICAR to a specific test centre.
 The test centre is obliged to act according to the procedures laid down within the test protocols.
 In addition, all details associated with the testing phase, including the test results must be kept strictly confidential.
-Test centres are regularly monitored by the ICAR Sub-Committee for Animal Identification.
+Test centres are regularly monitored by the ICAR Animal Identification Sub-Committee (details here).

-10.1.5 Publication of test results
+1.5 Publication of test results

-ICAR certifications and advice of successful and / or completed tests will be published on the ICAR website (http://www.icar.org/index.php/certifications/animal-identification-certifications/).
+ICAR certifications and advice of successful and / or completed tests are published here on the ICAR website.

-10.1.6 Conditions for the use of ICAR certificates
+1.6 Conditions for the use of ICAR certificates